Judson University Admission RequirementsElgin, Illinois

 Admission data indicates that Judson University regularly accepts students with ACT's of 19 and above.
 Successful applicants typically send ACT scores in the top 56 percent nationally.
 We estimate the school accepting minimum ACT composite scores around 16 in some instances.
 Prospective students submitting an ACT composite of 22 or higher should be in the upper half of applicants - and students with a 25 and above have very competitive chances.
-The school ranks #23 in Illinois for highest average ACT composite score.
-Scoring well on the ACT is very important as 82 percent of applicants submit ACT scores to Judson University.
+The school ranks #28 in Illinois for highest average ACT composite score.
+42 percent of applicants submit ACT scores to Judson University.

 |ACT Score||Competitiveness||Admission Chances|

 |25 and Above||Good||>81%|

 |16 to 19||Reach||46%-59%|

 |Less than 16||Low||<46%|